chintan-sh/RecursiveFileListingUtility/README.md

 # filelister
 A file listing utility for linux machines.
-Equivalent to ls -l that outputs list as text, JSON or YAML - written in java (Still under works)
+Equivalent to ls -l that outputs list as TEXT, JSON or YAML - written in java (Still under works)

 I<b>nstructions : </b>